Freespirits/Freespirits/docs/cloudflare-ai-configuration.md

 # Cloudflare Workers AI Configuration (Chat & Daily Briefing)

 The project uses Cloudflare Workers AI to power both the `/api/chat` endpoint (the Analyst Chat console) and the `/api/briefing` endpoint (the Daily Briefing feed).
 By default, the worker code ships with "demo" credentials so it will fail until real values are supplied.
+The API handlers now detect those placeholders and return a clear configuration error instead of forwarding the request.
 Follow the steps below to connect the application to a real Cloudflare account and token.

 ## 1. Gather credentials